Prices from £17.99

 Yes, you can take the Rigevidon contraceptive pill without a break.
 If you take Rigevidon every day, you won’t have a breakthrough bleed or period each month.

 You can also use Rigevidon to delay your period, which means taking the next packet without a break.
-Clear this with your doctor beforehand if you usually take a break.
+Consult your doctor before you do this if you usually take a break.

 Rigevidon missed pill: What if I miss a tablet?

 If you miss a pill, the effectiveness of Rigevidon will decrease.
-The more missed tablets and the closer to the tablet-free interval this happens, the greater the risk of pregnancy.
+If you miss more than 1 pill several times, you have a greater risk of getting pregnant.
 Please ask your doctor for advice if you have missed more than 1 pill.

 If you are late starting your new pack after the pill-free interval: